department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/campaign-landing-page-templates/product-service-rollout.md

 - The CLP will sit within a new "initiatives" sub-directory of VA.gov -- https://va.gov/initiatives/h1-of-clp -- but will not appear in the VA.gov IA.
 - The URL is set dynamically via the H1 (with hyphens)
 - There will be NO links to CLPs from global menus, footers, or tier 1 benefit pages
-- CLPs will be temporary -- they will have a start and end date, and they will be removed from the VA.gov site with a redirect established to support the "expiration" of the page.
+- CLPs will be temporary -- they will have a start and end date, and they will be removed from the VA.gov site with a redirect specified by the VA business stakeholder  to support the "expiration" of the page.

 ## Post-MVP Production Release Phase (June-Forward 2021)